ant-design/ant-design/components/dropdown/demo/context-menu.md

 ## en-US

-The default trigger mode is `hover`, you can change it to `contextMenu`.The pop-up menu position will follow the right-click position.
+The default trigger mode is `hover`, you can change it to `contextMenu`.
+The pop-up menu position will follow the right-click position.